Cornell-MAE-UG/fa25-portfolio-esg85/_projects/2025-thermo.md

 <h1>Thermodynamics Portfolio: Sub Zero Refridgerator</h1>
 <p class="pdf-subhead">
 <b>Specific device:</b> Sub-Zero CL4850SID/S (48-inch built-in side-by-side refrigerator/freezer, internal dispenser)<br/>
-<b>Course text:</b> Moran &amp; Shapiro, <i>Fundamentals of Engineering Thermodynamics</i>, Ch.
-1–10
 </p>

 <hr class="pdf-hr"/>

 <h2>1.
 Personal Background &amp; Motivation</h2>
 <p>
-This refrigerator is the unit installed in my own home, making it a system I interact with daily.
-Through regular use, I have found that it maintains food freshness longer than other refrigerators I have previously used.
-Its familiarity and real-world operation make it a strong candidate for connecting the vapor-compression refrigeration concepts from this course (control volumes, the First Law, the Second Law, and COP) to a practical engineered product.
+This refrigerator is the unit installed in my own home, making it a system I interact with daily when I am at home.
+Through regular use, I have found that it maintains food freshness longer than other refrigerators my family has previously used.
+Its familiarity and real-world operation make are the reason I chose it for connecting the vapor-compression refrigeration concepts from this course (control volumes, the First Law, the Second Law, and COP).
 </p>

 <hr class="pdf-hr"/>

 <h2>2.
 Device Overview and Real Operating Context</h2>
 <p>
 My home kitchen/room temperature is approximately <b>79°F (26.1°C)</b>.
 The unit is installed in tight cabinetry, which can reduce airflow across the condenser and increase the condensing temperature and compressor work.
-This report quantifies how that mechanism affects performance using a state-point cycle model and the device's published annual electricity use.
+This report quantifies how that mechanism affects performance using a refridgeration cycle model and the device's published annual electricity use.
 </p>

 <table>